anujs2099/rhce-sample-exams_1st-edition/lab1.md

 -  Project directory name is task10
 -  Use the inventory file & configuration file from task2
 -  All changes below should persist across reboots
--  Write a playbook that will undo all modifications from task9
+-  Write a playbook that will undo all modifications from task9 but ensure that firewalld isn't removed or disabled or stopped